RinteRface/webR4Shiny/README.md

 # webR4Shiny
 Setup webR compatible infrastructure in your Shiny package project.
+This package is based on George Stagg's work around `{webR}`, particularly this [repository](https://github.com/georgestagg/shiny-standalone-webr-demo) for deploying Shiny apps on Netlify.

 ## Installation